The Elbow - An Anatomical Overview

 - Twisting your forearm or palm of your hand upward (supination)

-Anterior View: The front view (Anterior View) of the image to the right is showing the muscle and tendon layers of the right arm from the front side.
+Anterior View: The front view (Anterior View) is showing the muscle and tendon layers of the right arm from the front side.
 The medial epicondyle area (source of Golfer's Elbow pain) are on the "inside" of the elbows (closest to the torso) whereas the lateral epicondyle is located on the outside of the elbows (away from the torso).

-Posterior View: The back view (Posterior View) of the image to the right is showing the muscle and tendon layers of the right arm from the back side.
+Posterior View: The back view (Posterior View) is showing the muscle and tendon layers of the right arm from the back side.
 The lateral epicondyle area (the troublesome spot for Tennis Elbow) is best shown from this view.

 Call now!
 Toll Free: 1-866-237-9608